 I like to use a backstop netting that I place behind my target.
 You can also make one if that is preferable.
 I will link to the backstop netting down below

 Check it out on Amazon here:

-You can build a wall, ramp or a box.
-The possibilites are endless as long as they check the criterias mentioned in the paragraph above.
-If you are going to use public land that is far from your house its smart to make your wall foldable so you can take it in your car.
-The reason I love backstop netting is mainly because of that issue is handled.
-I use a part of a part and shoot in to the woods and I simply just hang my netting there.
+You can build a wall, ramp, or box.
+The possibilities are endless as long as they check the criteria mentioned in the paragraph above.
+If you are going to use public land that is far from your house it’s smart to make your wall foldable so you can take it in your car.
+The reason I love backstop netting is mainly that that issue is handled.
+I use a part of a part and shoot into the woods and I simply just hang my netting there.

 The important thing to remember if you are going to use it in the public land is to make it big enough, I mentioned this in the first paragraph, but I needed to say it again because it is such an important thing to remember.
 If you choose to use it in your backyard, the size will not hurt you.
 You want to avoid hitting your neighbor`s wall or window so a big backstop is just great.